Gola-k/GameCraft/README.md

-ClickEngine is a full-featured, no-code, open-source game development software.
+ClickEngine is a full-featured, no-code, web3 game development software.
 You can build games for mobile, desktop and the web.
 ClickEngine is fast and easy to use: the game logic is built up using an intuitive and powerful event-based system.

 ## Open the netlify link here